Zum Inhalt springen

 openDesk defaults (new): Enforce login

-Users accessing the openDesk portal are now automatically redirected to the login screen as a default.
+Users accessing the openDesk portal are now automatically redirected to the login screen per default.

 In case you want to keep the previous behavior you need to set the following functional flag: